tra38/My-First-Server/notes.md

 Rails refer to the digest at the end of the cookie as being "signed".
 So not only must you decrypt a cookie to find out what it means, but you also must forge the signature as well.

 My solution and Rails 4' solution both uses AES-256 encryption.

+== Security Flaw #2 ==
+XSS attacks can occur when you do not properly filter user input.
+If users are allowed to inject artibrary HTML into their websites, they can use it to do *bad* stuff.
+Such as steal people's cookies.

+Ruby has a method ["CGI::escapeHTML"](http://ruby-doc.org/stdlib-2.0.0/libdoc/cgi/rdoc/CGI.html#method-c-escapeHTML) that can handle this specific issue, and I called it on every section where I expect user input.
+Rails is much easier in that HTML escaping occurs by default, and you have to intentionally opt-out of it by using the 'html_safe' method.